tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Segments.md

 	<kbd><img src="./images/segment_xdm_checkout_container.png"  /></kbd>

-20. In the left pane, click on ‘XDM ExperienceEvent’ and ‘Product list items’ in the resulting display
+20. In the left pane, click on ‘XDM ExperienceEvent’ and then Click ‘Product List Items’ in the resulting display

 	<kbd><img src="./images/segment_xdm_prodlist.png"  /></kbd>

-21. Select the 'SKU' field and drag it into the ‘XDM ExperienceEvent’ container for ‘Product Views’
+21. Select the 'SKU' field and drag it into the ‘XDM ExperienceEvent’ container for ‘Checkouts’

 	<kbd><img src="./images/segment_xdm_checkout_prodsku.png"  /></kbd>

-22. Enter ‘prd1030’ in the text box to the right of prodSKU = and press ‘Enter’
+22. Enter ‘prd1030’ in the text box to the right of 'SKU equals' and press ‘Enter’

 	<kbd><img src="./images/segment_xdm_checkout_prodsku_value.png"  /></kbd>